Baryons and baryoniums in the perspective of QCD sum rules: Summary and outlook

 \end{itemize}

-We have tried our best to include the key theoretical developments and experimental findings that have shaped our current understanding of these topics, however, there are still many valuable contributions may not be included due to space limitations.
-Additionally, despite the remarkable achievements of QCD sum rules, the approach has remained somewhat controversial: \begin{itemize}[leftmargin=*, align=left]
+We have tried our best to include the key theoretical developments and experimental findings that have shaped our current understanding of these topics, however, many valuable contributions could not be included due to space limitations.
+Nonetheless, several challenges and open questions remain, which also point toward promising directions for future development: \begin{itemize}[leftmargin=*, align=left]

-\item Theoretical uncertainties: As pointed out by many literatures, the major problem of QCD sum rules is the theoretical uncertainties.
+\item Theoretical uncertainties: As pointed out in many works, the major problem of QCD sum rules is the theoretical uncertainties.
 The numerical results are often sensitive to the values of input parameters, such as quark masses, condensate values, the Borel window, and the continuum threshold, leading to sizable theoretical uncertainties.
 Thus, the predictive power of QCD sum rules for high-precision experiments has been subject to skepticism by some researchers.
 An effective approach to improve the precision of QCD sum rule calculations is to include next-to-leading order corrections to the perturbative part.
-NLO corrections has been preliminarily applied in the mass spectrum calculations of baryons and certain tetraquark states~\cite{Wang:2017qvg,Wu:2021tzo,Wu:2022qwd,Wu:2023ntn,Fanomezana:2014qya,Albuquerque:2020ugi,Albuquerque:2021erv}, yet its application to decay processes remains largely unexplored.
-Additionally, a kind of inverse problem method is expected to shown possibility to handle the uncertainties issue~\cite{Li:2020xrz,Li:2020ejs,Xiong:2022uwj,Li:2021gsx,Zhao:2024drr}.
+NLO corrections have been preliminarily applied in the mass spectrum calculations of baryons and certain tetraquark states~\cite{Wang:2017qvg,Wu:2021tzo,Wu:2022qwd,Wu:2023ntn,Fanomezana:2014qya,Albuquerque:2020ugi,Albuquerque:2021erv}, yet their application to a broader range of systems, including more baryon species, multiquark states, and semileptonic decay form factors, remains an important priority.
+Additionally, a kind of inverse problem method is expected to show the possibility of handling the uncertainty issue~\cite{Li:2020xrz,Li:2020ejs,Xiong:2022uwj,Li:2021gsx,Zhao:2024drr}.

+\item Continuum threshold uncertainties: The choice of $s_0$ currently relies on heuristic criteria such as $s_0\approx(M_H+1\,\text{GeV})^2$ combined with $\tau^2$ stability.
+A more quantitative approach is self-consistency: requiring the extracted $M_H$ to satisfy $s_0\approx(M_H+\Delta E)^2$, where $\Delta E$ can be constrained by experimental or lattice QCD input for the first excited state.
+The $\tau^2$-dependent threshold method of Refs.~\cite{Wu:2021tzo,Wu:2022qwd,Wu:2023ntn} and Bayesian parameter-inference frameworks offer further avenues for reducing this key source of systematic uncertainty.